 parallel to Brown Lane (Station Road).
 The High Road frontage was altered for retail use soon after the mill's closure and the section to the rear had a variety of uses as a factory and warehouse, for another eighty or more years until its eventual demolition.
 Position your mouse on the image to see the scene from the same viewpoint, including part of

 the mill building to the rear, in about 1982.
-Between these two dates, the High Road section had been reduced in height and remodelled so as to loose its mill-like appearance and remains today as part of the frontage now occupied by Clinton Cards.
+Between these two dates, the High Road section had been reduced in height and remodelled so as to loose its mill-like appearance and remains today as part of the frontage now (2020) occupied by the Hairven Hair Salon.
 The lower profile building on the corner of Station Road, also originally part of the mill complex, was occupied for many years by

-Victor Oade, the gentlemen's outfitter and is now by the Orange phone shop.
+Victor Oade, the gentlemen's outfitter and is now occupied by Robert Ellis Estate Agents.
 The area to the side and rear of the mill buildings become the site of the Shaw & Marven dye works, The Lads Club, a Pet Shop (possibly the building shown as a 'shop' on the above plan and believed by some to have housed Beeston's first fire engine) and what was originally known as the Labour